-Colorado does not have a data system that can be used to provide evidence of teacher effectiveness.
+New York does not have a data system that can be used to provide evidence of teacher effectiveness.

-However, Colorado does have two of three necessary elements that would allow for the development of a student- and teacher-level longitudinal data system.
-It has assigned unique student identifiers that connect student data across key databases across years, and it has the capacity to match student test records from year to year in order to measure student academic growth.
+However, New York does have two of three necessary elements that would allow for the development of a student- and teacher-level longitudinal data system.
+It has assigned unique student identifiers that connect student data across key databases across years.
+It also has the capacity to match student test records from year to year in order to measure student academic growth.

-Although Colorado assigns teacher identification numbers, it cannot match individual teacher records with individual student records.
+Although New York assigns teacher identification numbers, it cannot match individual teacher records with individual student records.